ixsalimo/Truth-or-Dare/README.md

 - Add ultimate users ♾
 - Punishments for questions 🔥
-- Get random turn for each user 🔄
+- Get a random turn for each user 🔄
 - Timer for questions that need time ⏰
 - Split or shuffle all truth and dare questions 🔀